Quick Answer

 The Speedgoat's 4mm drop is a big deal if you're coming from low-drop shoes.
 The Speedcross's 10mm drop felt aggressive after months in zero-drop trainers, and my calves were sore for the first week.

-If you run with a hydration vest, both pair well with the Salomon Active Skin 8 — it's what I used for my ultra.
-For shorter outings, the AONIJIE Hydration Vest is a third the price and worked fine for runs under 3 hours.
+If you run with a hydration vest, both pair well with the Nathan Hydration Vest with 2 Liter Bladder, a running vest with a 2-liter bladder included.
+For shorter outings, the AONIJIE Hydration Vest is a third the price and worth a look for runs under 3 hours.

 Winner: , better cushion-to-weight ratio, wider fit options.